top of page

 • The leisurely pace and jaw-dropping scenery of quiet Moloka'i

-As a certified Hawaii Destination Specialist and a frequent visitor myself (trip #6 planned for 2023!), I can offer fantastic deals on luxury resort packages plus expert guidance on top adventures as well as “off-the-beaten-path” gems to help you create the vacation of your dreams.
-I work with all the best tour suppliers recommended to me by local experts, so you'll get the "best of the best" for each activity!
+As a certified Hawaii Destination Specialist and a frequent visitor myself with six visits to the islands, I can offer expert guidance and personal connections (and perks!) on accommodations and adventures as well as “off-the-beaten-path” gems to help you create the vacation of your dreams.
+I work with all the best suppliers recommended to me by local experts, so you'll get the "best of the best" for each activity!
 Read on for a dive into what each island has to offer.
 Contact me to start planning!
-Here's a great resource, too!

 O'ahu: Vibrant Mid-Pacific Hub